 This detailed sketch is an example of what I create for my clients

+Tasting sessions and preparationTaster sessions aren’t all about free cake I’m afraid.
+I charge for my taster sessions, but do deduct the taster session fee from the final amount for the cake.
+Taster cakes have to all be baked, filled, cut to size and boxed up on the day of the taster session.
 I hold a lot of my taster sessions in Central London, but also travel all over London to visit clients if they can’t get to central London.
 They’re a great opportunity to meet with your cake maker face to face and ask them all the questions you like.
 As well as eat cake, of course!

 At a taster session, couples will get a box with four cake flavours inside to try

 Calculating the costAs all the cakes I make are bespoke, I cost each one up individually down to the finest detail.
 In fact, cakes are mainly priced on the amount of detail in the design.
 Therefore the amount of time it will take to make the cake and the number of servings needed.
 Maths isn’t my strongest skill but I have my trusty Excel spreadsheet for this!

 Sourcing ingredients equipment and materialsOnce my client has made a final payment, I have to get cracking on this!
 Things like cake boards and boxes for transport need to be ordered.
 I keep a stock of these but I have to check I have the correct sizes.
 Cake stands and cake toppers need to be ordered or made.
 I make sure I have ordered all my ingredients in for the week I will be making the cake.
 I have to make sure I have all the equipment I need if I am making a cake than involves a new technique.

 PlanningThere is a lot of planning involved in cake making.
 Some decorations need to be made ahead so they can set, others need to be made after I have made the cake, so it’s important I plan my time for each cake project.
 I also have to plan my delivery days so that each cake can be delivered and set up at the best time.